 Something to note: There’s no real public transport on either island, so this itinerary is assuming you either hire a car or take taxis.
-I highly recommend renting a car for the freedom and ease it gives you to get around.
+I highly recommend renting a car for the freedom and ease it gives you to get around (make sure you have sorted your international driver’s license from E-ITA).
 The main roads in Samoa are fairly well maintained.
 Having Google Maps or a GPS could help as they are not too well signposted.
 Rent a car in Samoa.

 So without further ado, this is (more or less) how I spent a week in Samoa and covered all the main spots.

 Day 1: Apia (north Upolu)

 Samoa Cultural Village – Cultural show in Apia

 This is an awesome way to start your trip to Samoa, and learn a bit about the culture and traditions.
 The cultural show is organise by Samoa Tourism right by the tourism office in Apia.
 It is on every Tuesday, Wednesday and Thursday from 10:30am-12:30pm.
 This is a free show.